buwilliams/the-book/README.md

 # Learning Rust

-Reading and working through the exercises provided in [The Book](https://doc.rust-lang.org/book).
+Reading and working through the exercises provided in [The Rust Programming Language, aka.
+The Book](https://doc.rust-lang.org/book).
 This README is a collection of notes I'm making as I work my way through the book.
 The goal is to summarize what I learn to help me remember.

 ## Introduction